tencentcloudstack/terraform-provider-tencentcloud/website/docs/d/vpc.html.markdown

 ---
 layout: "tencentcloud"
 page_title: "TencentCloud: tencentcloud_vpc"
-sidebar_current: "docs-tencentcloud-datasource-vpc-x"
+sidebar_current: "docs-tencentcloud-datasource-vpc"
 description: |-
   Provides details about a specific VPC.
 ---

 # tencentcloud_vpc

-`tencentcloud_vpc` provides details about a specific VPC.
+Provides details about a specific VPC.

 This resource can prove useful when a module accepts a vpc id as an input variable and needs to, for example, determine the CIDR block of that VPC.

 ~> **NOTE:** It has been deprecated and replaced by tencentcloud_vpc_instances.

 ## Example Usage

-The following example shows how one might accept a VPC id as a variable and use this data source to obtain the data necessary to create a subnet within it.

 ```hcl
 variable "vpc_id" {}